jedisct1/6Jack/README.markdown

 ## DESCRIPTION

-**6jack** runs a command, intercepts calls to common network-related functions and pass them through a filter as **MessagePack** serialized objects.
+**6jack** runs a command, intercepts calls to common network-related functions and passes them through a filter as **MessagePack** serialized objects.

          App                External process